joshwadd/Advanced_Lane_Detection/README.md

 The processing pipeline used for the lane detection and identification of lane properties is composed of the following key steps.
 These are further outlined in the subsequent sections below.

 1. **Camera calibration** :  Use of imaging hardware in practice often produces distortions in the obtained images that can change the perceived location and size of objects in the image.
-For accurately
+For accurately detecting and then measuring the properties of the lane as it appears in the real world, this distortion must be corrected for. and removed.
 2. **Edge detection** :
 3. **Perspective Transform** :
 5. **Line detection** :